History of EDI Electrodeionization

-We are actively working to add technologies that make electrodeionization work better, for example for hemodialysis water, and reducing silica further for semiconductor and power generation.
-An example is the new ExcellPure™ RO, the highest silica rejection membrane available.
+We are actively working to add technologies that make electrodeionization work better.
+For example: EDI for hemodialysis water which also removes endotoxins.
+Also, technologies for reducing silica further for semiconductor and power generation.
+An example of this is the new ExcellPure™ RO, the highest silica rejection membrane available.

 SnowPure continues to create new innovations while expanding its world market presence in the pure water industry.